 How Difficult is the Island Peak Climb in Nepal

 We run approximately eight climbs per year to Island Peak and having been doing this since 2009.
 We have the best footage, itinerary and full time climbing Sherpa’s who fix our own ropes and manage the climbs professionally.
-All our climbs are professionally guided with internationally qualified guides.
-Ian has personally led over 20 climbs on Island Peak and we have the experience and knowledge on the mountain.
+All our climbs are professionally guided by highly qualified guides.
+We have the experience and knowledge on the mountain to help you be safe and successful.
 Check out our upcoming trips.

 Gain Access to our Island Peak Dossier